Newsflash: Pope says sex is ‘a gift from God’

-“God himself created sexuality, which is a marvellous gift to his creatures. …Sexual desire is not something to be looked down upon, and “and there can be no attempt whatsoever to call into question its necessity”.
+“God himself created sexuality, which is a marvellous gift to his creatures. …Sexual desire is not something to be looked down upon, …and there can be no attempt whatsoever to call into question its necessity”.

 So the lovemaking of a couple is not only good, it is necessary for married couples.
 And before people start howling about old cultural notions of wives being obliged to ‘service’ their husbands in antiquated notions of marital duty, just listen to what he says about erotic desire.

-In other words, sex is good not only because it is the means of procreation, but also because it bonds husband and wife through their erotic desire and shared pleasure.
+In other words, sex is good.
+Not only because it is the means of procreation, but also because it bonds husband and wife through their erotic desire and shared pleasure.

 This has a message for all of us in the Church.

-Likewise, for those of us who have fallen victim of the reductionist cultural view that sex is just a physical act devoid of meaning, it is equally important to be reminded of its spiritual significance.
+Likewise, for those of us who have fallen victim of the reductionist cultural view that sex is just a physical act devoid of meaning.
+It is equally important to be reminded of its spiritual significance.